NoraAlkuwaihes/ICS344-Project-Team06/Phase1/Phase1_Task1.1.md

 ### 4. Launched Metasploit Framework
+The `msfconsole` command was executed on the attacker machine (**Kali Linux**) to launch the Metasploit Framework and begin the exploitation process.
 ```bash
 msfconsole
 ```
 <img src="./screenshots/03_msfconsole.png" alt="User/Pass file created" width="600">

 ### 5. Searched for SSH modules
+The `search ssh` command was used within Metasploit to display all available SSH-related modules, including scanners and exploits.
 ```bash
 search ssh
 ```
 <img src="./screenshots/04_search_ssh.png" alt="User/Pass file created" width="600">

 ### 6. Selected ssh_login module
+The `ssh_login` module (`auxiliary/scanner/ssh/ssh_login`) was selected to perform a brute-force attack using username and password combinations.
+The `show options` command was used to review configurable parameters for the module.
 ```bash
 use 0
 show options